Quick Start

 Convert your first file in five steps.
 This walkthrough uses a GDSII-to-DXF conversion as an example, but the same workflow applies to any format pair.

-Step 1 — Select Input Format
+Step 1 — Select Input and Output Format

 Launch LinkCAD.
-The main window presents the conversion wizard.
+The conversion wizard opens automatically.

 Step 2 — Configure Import Options